'It doesn't get any better' - Immobile and Italy emotional after Euro-opening win following year battling '...

 'It doesn't get any better' - Immobile and Italy emotional after Euro-opening win following year battling 'damn virus'

-Italy star Ciro Immobile basked in his goal against Turkey on Friday as he and his team-mates celebrated the fact that Italian fans could finally come together after over a year of battling the coronavirus.
+Italy star Ciro Immobile basked in his goal against Turkey on Friday as he and his team-mates embraced fans returning to the stands after more than a year of battling the coronavirus.

 Immobile scored the second of Italy's goals, leading the way in a 3-0 win that also included a finish from Lorenzo Insigne and an unfortunate own goal from Merih Demiral.